carpentries-incubator/reproducible-publications-quarto/episodes/08-code-chunks.md

 First, find `FIXME 9` in the Quarto document for Fig 3 (ctrl-f "FIXME 9").

-Add the following code where `FIXME 9` is located under "Previw of Research Results".
+Add the following code where `FIXME 9` is located under "Preview of Research Results".

 ~~~
 # run the code from 03_HR_analysis.R in the code directory